electroglyph/atheriz/docs/13_menu_engine.md

 # 13 The Menu Engine

-Atheriz provides a powerful, stateful `MenuEngine` for creating interactive, multi-step menus.
-The engine is designed to handle user inputs synchronously over the background async networking system without freezing the main server.
+Atheriz provides a simple, stateful `MenuEngine` for creating interactive, multi-step menus.
+The engine is designed to handle user inputs asynchronously in the background to avoid blocking the main server loop.

 ## 13.1 Core Components